Year of the Dragon (film): Release

-The film opened at #5 on the box office charts, grossing $4,039,079 in 982 theaters on its opening weekend of August 16, 1985.
+The film opened at number 5 on the US box office charts, grossing $4,039,079 in 982 theaters on its opening weekend of August 16, 1985.
 It opened to decent business in major American cities including Washington, D.C., Detroit, and Pittsburgh, but the draw soon dropped, which was perceived to be the result of protest against it from Asian American groups (see below).
-Year of the Dragon was a box office flop, costing $24 million but grossing only $18 million through its run.
+Year of the Dragon grossed $18.7 million in the United States and Canada.
+Worldwide, it earned theatrical rentals of $30.4 million against a cost of between $21 and $24 million.

 Reception

 Year of the Dragon received polarized reviews upon its release in 1985.
 Vincent Canby wrote for The New York Times: "Year of the Dragon is light years away from being a classic, but then it makes no pretense at being anything more than what it is — an elaborately produced gangster film that isn't boring for a minute, composed of excesses in behavior, language and visual effects that, eventually, exert their own hypnotic effect."
 Janet Maslin, in contrast, also writing for The New York Times, deplored a lack of "feeling, reason and narrative continuity", under which the actors fared "particularly badly", especially Ariane Koizumi whose role in the movie was "ineffectual".

-Rex Reed of the New York Post gave Dragon one of its most ecstatic reviews: "Exciting, explosive, daring and adventurous stuff."
-In his review of Cimino's later film The Sicilian, Roger Ebert of the Chicago Sun-Times wrote that Year of the Dragon was "strongly plotted and moved along with power and efficiency."
+Rex Reed of the New York Post gave Dragon one of his most ecstatic reviews: "Exciting, explosive, daring and adventurous stuff."
+In a televised review, Roger Ebert of the Chicago Sun-Times said, "There is so much in this movie that sometimes you get confused; the movie is structurally a mess.
+Scenes fit in in places where you can't really figure out why they came in there instead of earlier.
+But, despite all of that confusion, Year of the Dragon is so entertaining, and occasionally so funny, and indeed so violent, that it does work as a movie."
+Ebert awarded the movie three stars out four.
 Leonard Maltin gave the film two and a half stars, calling it a "Highly charged, arresting melodrama ... but nearly drowns in a sea of excess and self-importance."
 Pauline Kael of The New Yorker dismissed the film as "hysterical, rabble rousing pulp, the kind that goes over well with subliterate audiences."

+The performance of first-time actress Ariane Koizumi was widely criticized.
+The Los Angeles Times summarized the character of Tracy Tzu as "there to fulfill all Oriental-woman fantasies", and The New York Times called Koizumi "so ineffectual a part of the film's framework that she is even upstaged, in a nude scene, by a glimpse of the Brooklyn Bridge".
+She would only make a handful of minor acting appearances, before returning to her first career in fashion.

-The film has a 56% "rotten" rating on Rotten Tomatoes from 18 reviews, with a weighted average of 6.08/10.
+The film has a 55% "rotten" rating on Rotten Tomatoes from 20 reviews, with a weighted average of 6.3/10.